UCA4SVR/TOUCAN-VR/README.md

 # TOUCAN_VR

 TOUCAN_VR allows to stream and play a DASH-SRD described content created with [1].
+It can be parametrized with [2].
-The application implements the buffering strategy, replacement or descarding techniques and dynamic editing described in [2].
+The application implements the buffering strategy, replacement or descarding techniques and dynamic editing described in [3].
 TOUCAN_VR has been developed and tested on Samsung Galaxy S7 edge running Android 7, together with the Samsung Gear VR headset.
 The application has been built on top of Exoplayer 2 which in turn leverages the Samsung Gear VR Framework to display VR scenes.